svmiller/eh6127/lab-scripts/ols-diagnostics.md

 Once you know under what conditions that autocorrelation is going to happen, you can probably skip this and go right to assorted tricks that you know will work given the nature of your serial correlation.
+So, this is going to be a curious exercise I’m going to have you do here.
+The fundamental grouping effect here is primarily “spatial” or cross-sectional (in that it deals with state groupings) but the primary tests we teach around this particular assumption are temporal (i.e. we’re going to prime you in the advanced level to think about time series and panel models).
+I just want to reiterate this is something you should really know in advance about your data, and should assume a priori about your data.
+The primary tests of interest are always geared toward temporal attributes of a data set (which, again, you should know in advance).

-If you have a random walk time series, you know those can typically be first-differenced in order to strip out the source of autocorrelation If you have some type of “spatial” serial autocorrelation (e.g. citizens nested in countries, students nested in schools), you can employ some kind of fixed effects or random effects to outright model the source of unit heterogeneity.
+Anywho, if you have a random walk time series, you know those can typically be first-differenced in order to strip out the source of autocorrelation.
+If you have some type of “spatial” serial correlation (e.g. citizens nested in countries, students nested in schools), you can employ some kind of fixed effects or random effects to outright model the source of unit heterogeneity.
 No matter, the “textbook” tests for these are typically in the time series case and involve the Durbin-Watson test or the Breusch-Godfrey test.

 Of the two, practitioners I’ve read seem to favor the latter over the former.
 The Durbin-Watson test has some pretty strong assumptions and